dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 console.log(arr);
 // [ 7, 13, 20 ]
 ```

+Often the method might prove to be a more concise alternative to using the array reduce method, but that method can also of course me used in filtering related tasks.
+The reduce method is typically used to create a single privative value form an array of values, but of course I can set the initial accumulator value to that of an array, and then just push into that new array what I want in the body of the method that I use with reduce.
+Still this filter method is nice in the sense that it is all about just returning a true or false value for each element in an array as a way to create a new array with values filtered out that I do not want.

 ### 2.4 - Array some for finding out if one or more elements in an array meet a condition